yandex-cloud/docs/en/cdn/concepts/slicing.md

-# Segmenting content
+# Content segmentation

 You can _segment_ CDN content: request it from origins and store it on servers in parts.
 Segmentation is enabled in the resource settings.

-If this setting is enabled:
+If the setting is enabled:

 * Files with a size of 10 MB or more are requested from origins in parts.
 The maximum size of each part is 10 MB.